AgenaTrader/AgenaScript-documentation/sources/keywords.md

 The category attribute defines under which category in the properties dialog the parameter is shown.
 If this attribute is missing, the parameters category is accepted as the standard.

-The following example shows how to create the new category “My Parameters” in the properties dialog:
+The following example shows how to create the new category "My Parameters" in the properties dialog:
 ```cs

 \[Category("My Parameters")\]